-4.5 Humidity and barometric pressure trends
+5.4.
+Humidity and barometric pressure trends

-Humidity and barometric pressure data time series are plotted in Fig. 20.
+Humidity and barometric pressure data time series are plotted in Fig. 24.
 Relative humidity values range between 24.7 % and 98.0 % with mean values around 72.8 % (Tab.
 7).
 The monthly, seasonal and annual trends are characterized by similar, repetitive patterns with usually high values between 70-80%.
-This is a direct consequence of the closeness to the sea surface, and of forced lifting of air masses due to the orographic factor, leading to a cooling with associated increase in relative humidity.
+This as a direct consequence of the closeness to the sea surface, and of forced lifting of air masses due to the orographic factor, leading to a cooling with associated increase in relative humidity.
 The barometric pressure values range between 983.2 mm and 1036.7 mm with mean values around 1015.6 mm (Tab.
 7).
 The seasonal and annual trends are characterized by similar, repetitive patterns, showing a high variability of values during the six-months cold period and a lower one during warm period, this due to the synoptic scale meteorological perturbations frequently affecting the area.

-10 5 Correlation and regression analysis of data
+10 6 Correlation and regression analysis of data

-Tuff deformation measurements have been collected at 30 minutes intervals whereas the meteorological data have been recorded at 10 minutes intervals.
+Tuff deformation measurements were collected at 30 minutes intervals whereas the meteorological data were recorded at 10 minutes intervals.
 Successively, we have analyzed the correlations among the time series of the different parameters.
 Therefore, we have aggregate the data into 1826 daily records (from 1 Jan.
 2014 to 31 Dec 2018).
-We have referred to the daily average values for all deformation data and partly for meteorological data; in detail, we have referred
+We have referred to the daily average values for all deformation data and partly for meteorological data; in detail, we referred to the highest daily value for "Rain_rate", "HiWi_spe" and "HiWi_P_norm" variables, to the cumulative daily value for "Rain" variable and to the daily average values for the others.
+The daily descriptive statistics are shown in Table 10.